 The book describes and studies a new class of geometric objects I call "d-manifolds".
 D-manifolds are a kind of "derived" smooth manifold, where "derived" is in the sense of the derived algebraic geometry of Jacob Lurie, Bertrand Toen, etc. The closest thing to them in the literature is the "derived manifolds" of David Spivak.
 But d-manifolds are rather simpler than Spivak's derived manifolds -- d-manifolds form a 2-category which is constructed using fairly basic techniques from algebraic geometry, but derived manifolds form an ∞-category (simplicial category) which uses advanced ideas like homotopy sheaves and Bousfeld localization.

 Following Spivak, my d-manifolds are based on the idea of "C∞-schemes".
-These were invented in Synthetic Differential Geometry (see Dubuc, 1981, and my 2010 paper below), and are a way of applying the methods of Algebraic Geometry in the world of real smooth geometry to get a large class of geometric objects which include smooth manifolds, but also many singular spaces.
+These were invented in Synthetic Differential Geometry (see Dubuc, 1981, and my 2010, 2011 papers below), and are a way of applying the methods of Algebraic Geometry in the world of real smooth geometry to get a large class of geometric objects which include smooth manifolds, but also many singular spaces.